SARA: Retreat Ministry for Pastors

 The Independent Presbyterian Church of Brazil

 SARA, a retreat ministry for pastors in Brazil, was created to address a huge crisis in Brazil among pastors who are laboring hard but whose souls need restoring.
-In just three years Outreach Foundation’s Mission Staff J.C.
-Pezini and a team of Brazilian pastors have seen SARA retreats multiply across the country and across denominations to provide a time of refreshment, healing, friendship and ongoing support for those who serve in ministry.
+In just a few years, Outreach Foundation’s Mission Staff J.C.
+Pezini and a team of Brazilian pastors have seen SARA retreats multiply across the country and across denominations to provide a time of refreshment, healing, friendship and on-going support for those who serve in ministry.

-The Outreach Foundation is seeking gifts totaling $5,000 to defray costs of attending SARA retreats for those who cannot afford them.
+The Outreach Foundation is seeking gifts totaling $5,000 to defray costs of attending SARA retreats for pastors who cannot afford them.